-Is there a particular lesson in YST that stick with you till today?
+Is there a particular lesson in YST that sticks with you till today?

-ML: That got to be one of my chamber music studies.
-Leslie Tan of the T’ang Quartet’s words “Tell me a STORY!” still resonate in my mind to this day.
-It has helped me ensure a deep connection to the music and consequently strong communication to the audience.
+ML: That has got to be during one of my chamber music classes, when Leslie Tan of the T’ang Quartet said, “Tell me a STORY!”.
+These words still resonate in my mind to this day; they have helped me build a deep connection to the music and consequently create strong communication to the audience.

 We are currently accepting application for 2018 admissions.
 Do you have any advice for our prospective students?

 ML: Studying at YST is an incredible journey if you fully embrace it!
 Be open to every opportunity that comes your way, push yourself to the limit and really take in all the knowledge of every faculty member you come across.
 The amount of experience walking those corridors is immense and they are ready to support and guide you through your studies.
 My number one piece of advice applies not only to university but to life: never stop learning and follow your authentic intensities.